 Study duration ranged from acute (hours) to 52 weeks; only five studies conducted an intervention for one year.

-- Risk factors for cardiovascular disease
+- Risk factors for CVD

 - Evidence of causation of CVD